 - Children running around or rough-housing

-Let’s continue discussing the way that liability is determined after a pedestrian accident.
-All drivers and all pedestrians have a responsibility to one another: drivers must use reasonable care to avoid hitting a pedestrian and pedestrians must use reasonable care to safely cross a street.
+All drivers and pedestrians have a responsibility to one another: drivers must use reasonable care to avoid hitting a pedestrian and pedestrians must use reasonable care to safely cross a street.
 If we consider the example above, the intoxicated pedestrian failed in their duty of care by walking while intoxicated and not crossing safely at a marked crosswalk.
 On the other hand, the driver failed in their duty of care by speeding.

-California has several right of way laws regulating pedestrian safety.
-For example, the penalty for a driver who does not yield the right of way to a pedestrian is at least $220 when injuries are involved.
-Penalties for not yielding to a blind pedestrian will necessarily be more severe: a maximum $1,000 fine and six months in prison, and sometimes both.
+California has several right-of-way laws regulating pedestrian safety.
+For example, the penalty for a driver who does not yield the right-of-way to a pedestrian is at least $220 when injuries are involved.
+Penalties for not yielding to a blind pedestrian will necessarily be more severe: a maximum $1,000 fine or six months in prison, and sometimes both.

 However, both drivers and pedestrians are required to be aware of their immediate surroundings.
-Following right of way laws may absolve a driver of criminal wrongdoing, but will not necessarily minimize his or her degree of fault.
-In other words, even if a pedestrian decides to walk across the street and does not use a crosswalk when a driver has a green light -- such as in the example we covered above -- that driver still has a duty of care to avoid hitting that jaywalker.
+Following right-of-way laws may absolve a driver of criminal wrongdoing, but will not necessarily minimize his or her degree of fault.
+In other words, even if a pedestrian decides to walk across the street and does not use a crosswalk when a driver has a green light — such as in the example we covered above — that driver still has a duty of care to avoid hitting the jaywalker.
 Again, in the example we discussed above, the driver was speeding, which makes it that much more difficult to stop in time and react to a pedestrian who was where he or she wasn’t supposed to be.

-On the other hand, pedestrians cannot just suddenly step off the curb when a car is near, or stop in the middle of an intersection, or block traffic even when they have the right of way.
+On the other hand, pedestrians cannot just suddenly step off the curb when a car is near, stop in the middle of an intersection, or block traffic even when they have the right-of-way.